Landscapes for Life

 The DEFRA-funded ‘Farming in Protected Landscapes’ programme is open for applications in England from July 2021.
-Here we explain what the programme can support and how it will work.
+Here we explain what the programme can support and how it works.

-The Farming in Protected Landscapes programme, which runs from July 2021 to March 2024 offers support for farmers and land managers to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
+The Farming in Protected Landscapes programme, which runs until March 2024 offers support for farmers and land managers to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
 This is a DEFRA programme of funding for one-off projects covering these areas of work, announced in DEFRA’s Agricultural Transition Plan, but it is not an agri-environment scheme.

 The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in the English part of the Wye Valley AONB – or where the majority of the benefit is within the AONB in Herefordshire & Gloucestershire.

 Applicants must manage all the land included in the application, and have control of all the proposed activities, or you must have written consent from all parties who have this management and control.
 Other organisations and individuals can apply, as long as they do this in collaboration with a farmer or land manager, or in support of a farmer or group of farmers.
 Common land is eligible for support through the Programme.
 You can apply as a landowner with sole rights, or as a acting together.

 More details on eligibility is included in the Guidance for Applicants (downloadable below).